psu-arts-arch-3/art-203/lesson-2/blog-entry.md

 This is an opportunity to do some light research and look for interesting examples of design; you might find websites or publications that directly inspire your assignment, but they don't have to be directly related.

-"Layout design" can include websites, apps, video games, magazines, books, posters, album art, signs, or any other media that use grid layout.
+Your examples can include websites, apps, video games, magazines, books, posters, album art, signs, or any other media that use grid layout.